 Neoen lodged an application for State sponsorship of the project under section 49 of the Development Act 1993 (SA) in April 2017.
 However, on 22 June 2017, the Development Regulations were amended such that battery storage facilities no longer require development approval in South Australia provided they are endorsed by a State Agency and constructed on a site that has been notified in the Government Gazette by the Planning Minister.
-The Hornsdale Power Reserve expects to fulfill both of these requirements in August 2017 and qualify for exemption from Development Approval.
+The Hornsdale Power Reserve fulfilled both of these requirements in August 2017 and qualified for exemption from Development Approval.

 Site Location and Preliminary Layout

 The Hornsdale Power Reserve site comprises up around 2 hectares of private freehold land leased by Neoen from local landholders.
-The battery itself will require less than a hectare; however, the lease area is large enough to allow some room for minor adjustments during the on-going design process.
+The battery itself requires less than a hectare.

 The electricity dispatched from the Hornsdale Power Reserve will be transmitted via underground cabling to the Mount Lock Substation, located only 100 meters from the battery equipment.

-Once power reaches the substation, it will be dispatched into the South Australian grid (and the National Electricity Market, or NEM) via the existing 275kV transmission line.
+Once power reaches the substation, it is dispatched into the South Australian grid (and the National Electricity Market, or NEM) via the existing 275kV transmission line.